Sawtell

 Sawtell is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Sawtell's cultural diversity was found to be below average, with 88.2% of its population born in Australia, 90.9% being citizens, and 96.3% speaking English only at home.
-Christianity is the predominant religion in Sawtell, comprising 49.2% of the population.
-However, Judaism shows an overrepresentation with 0.1%, compared to the Rest of NSW's 0.1%.
+Sawtell had a cultural diversity below average, with 88.2% of its population born in Australia, 90.9% being citizens, and 96.3% speaking English only at home.
+Christianity was the predominant religion, comprising 49.2%.
+Judaism was overrepresented, making up 0.1%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity